will-mei/cfiojobs/README.md

             ./cfiojobs <options> [commands]

             options:
-            -t             check host group config file format.
+            -t             check host group config file format (experimental).
-            -g groups      run commands on certain host groups in ./cfiojobs.grp (sep with comma) (note that all the host group info will be reloaded when signal 1 is recived.)
+            -g groups      run commands on given host groups which were defined in ./cfiojobs.grp (sep with comma) (note that all the host group info will be reloaded when signal 1 is recived.)
+            -L             list all available host group names in ./cfiojobs.grp.
-            -a             run commands on all host group set -x hosts       make an exception on these hosts (sep with comma) -X groups      make an exception on these host groups (sep with comma) -q             return only exit status of command.(be quiet and less output if no error occurred) -d             check and give function parameters, also, skip failure -f             skip failure and try to continue, if possible -p             send commands and copy files execute in parallel --cpid         copy ssh pub id to given host groups --script       execute given scripts on host groups (sep with comma) --argument     pass given arguments(double quote multiple args) to each given script
+            -a             run commands on all host groups set -x hosts       exclude hosts form hosts list (sep with comma) -X groups      exclude host groups form host groups list (sep with comma) -q             return only exit status of command.(be quiet and less output if no error occurred) -d             check and show most function parameters, also, skip failure -f             skip failure and try to continue, if possible -p             make send commands and copy files action executed in parallel --cpid         copy ssh pub id to given host groups --script       execute given scripts on host groups (files sep with comma) --argument     pass given arguments(double quote multiple args) to each given script
-            -w             run commmand on given hosts (sep with comma) -U             specify ssh user for hosts '-w' specified -P             specify ssh port for hosts '-w' specified --strictly     execute with a more precise control of concurrency scale --conflict-ok  cancle pre conflict check befoe launch a test(don't use it if not nessary!).
+            -w             run commmand on given hosts (sep with comma) -U             specify ssh user for hosts '-w' specified -P             specify ssh port for hosts '-w' specified --strictly     execute with a more precise scale control of concurrency (True|False) --conflict-ok  cancle pre conflict check befoe launch a test(don't use it if not nessary!).
-            --no-ping      no ping check for host.
+            --no-ping      no ping check for hosts.
-            --sudo         use sudo for all command
+            --sudo         use sudo as a prefix for all command

     Example: